ishandutta2007/Code-Interpreter-Within-ChatGPT-mini/README.md

 ## Credit

-This project is a fork of [xiasongh/jpt](https://github.com/xiasongh/jpt) under The MIT License Original repo didnt have any License.
+This project is a fork of [xiasongh/jpt](https://github.com/xiasongh/jpt) under The MIT License (Original repo didnt mention any License.)
-This repo is also inspired parts of by [ZohaibAhmed/ChatGPT-Google](https://github.com/ZohaibAhmed/ChatGPT-Google) and https://github.com/wong2/chatgpt-google-extension
+This repo is also inspired in parts of by [ZohaibAhmed/ChatGPT-Google](https://github.com/ZohaibAhmed/ChatGPT-Google) and https://github.com/wong2/chatgpt-google-extension